archeopternix/crudgen/README.md

 # CRUDgen
 Generator for a web based CRUD application/API with selectable frontends and backends.
-CRUDgen uses an AST tree that will build up based on configuration files in YAML.
+CRUDgen uses an AST (abstract syntax tree) that is backed up by a configuration files in YAML.
-You will be provided with interactive shell commends that helps you building up the application stack
+You will be provided with an interactive command line interface that helps you building up the model which is the foundation for the code generation.

 ## Application
-a full (web based) CRUD application is generated using templates 'go/template'.
+A full (web based) CRUD application is generated using templates 'go/template'.
 Such an application consists of 4 base components where frontends and backends could be easily exchanged.
 It is even possible to write own frontend or backend adapters